In collaboration with my colleagues, I created and taught the following courses:

 E-STEM Education is designed for teachers and nonformal educators who want to help youth become scientifically literate, environmental citizens.
 Teachers will learn how to integrate environmental education into STEM classes such as biology and earth science, and non-formal educators will learn how to make science part of nature and environmental education programs.
 You will also learn about inquiry-based learning, project-based learning, and other active learning pedagogies, and apply what you learn to develop your own E-STEM lesson plans.

 Introduction to Environmental Education

-Global Environmental Education
+Environmental Education Outcomes

 "Environmental Education Outcomes" online course.

 "E-STEM Education" online course.

 EARTHCARE, the Bahamas